 Description: This course covers emerging topics in geospatial technology.
 It is an in-depth study of a selected specialized area and the content varies by semester.
-Offered Semester II (Spring), evennumbered years.
+Offered Spring Semester, even-numbered years.

 GSTC 390 Directed Study (1 to 4 semester hours)